You are here

 Jump to a Section:

 Colorado has given a college entrance exam each spring to all 11th graders enrolled in public schools since 2001.
 In 2015 the Colorado legislature passed House Bill 15-1323, requiring the state to competitively bid for a new 10th grade exam that is aligned to both the Colorado Academic Standards and an 11th grade college entrance exam.
 The legislation also added the opportunity for students to take an additional, optional essay as part of their college entrance exam at no cost to the student.
 The selection committee chose the PSAT for 10th graders and the SAT for the 11th grade college entrance exam because of their alignment to the high school Colorado Academic Standards and because the College Board’s reports and free test preparation services could be used by all students.
 For 2018, the PSAT 8/9 was added for students in grade 9.
-Students who choose to participate in services offered by The College Board will be connected to resources and activities designed to help identify next steps for extra support or possible acceleration.
+In Spring 2023, CDE underwent a procurement process and the digital SAT suite was selected for administration starting in Spring 2024.

 The SAT is closely aligned to challenging classroom work of Colorado schools and focuses on the key skills and concepts that evidence shows matter most for college and career readiness, including:

 - Mathematical concepts, skills, and practices important for success in career training programs.

 - Reading, comprehending, and writing high-quality essays supported by evidence.

 The SAT also serves as an admission test and is accepted by every college in the United States.
 At the time of testing, students can send their scores to up to four colleges for free.
 The SAT essay can also be taken as part of the Colorado school day SAT administration.
 The SAT essay is optional and voluntary and can be added at no cost to students